-French is spoken by 200 million people around the world, primarily in Europe and Africa.
+French is spoken by 200 million people worldwide, primarily in Europe and Africa.
 French-speaking traditions exist in the United States, notably in parts of Louisiana and Maine.
 Knowledge of French allows you to study and work abroad in parts of Africa, Canada, the Caribbean, Europe, and in the Indian Ocean area.

 Why Study at Iowa?

 Iowa’s Department of French and Italian offers a broad spectrum of programs and courses, including majors and minors in French and Italian, a minor in Arabic, and classes in Swahili.
-In addition, it offers a variety of courses on the cultures associated with each language.
+It also offers a variety of courses on the cultures associated with each language.

-All of the department's faculty members teach undergraduate courses and participate in research, developing new knowledge about languages.
-About 90 students major in French; about 10 in Italian.
-Students in both languages benefit from direct interaction with instructors and exchange students.
+All of the department's faculty members teach undergraduate courses and participate in research, developing new knowledge about languages, literatures, and cultures.
+About 90 students major in French.
+An average of 120-150 students are French minors at any given time.
+Students studying language benefit from direct interaction with faculty, teaching assistants, and exchange students.

 French majors are required to take four foundation courses plus seven or eight courses in one of four tracks.
 The foundation courses are: